tyleretters/lordsofthepit.com/_pages/lords-haus.md

 ## Pandemic Fine Print

 In the unlikely event of virus resurgence/lockdowns: If it becomes necessary to cancel Lords' Haüs 2, registration fees will be returned to participants (with exception of any non-refundable deposits incurred.)
 The biggest expense of all is the rental, which is fully refundable up to 60 days before the event.
-Unfortunately, outside of full cancellation of the event, refunds are not guaranteed after registration is confirmed.
+Unfortunately, outside of full cancellation of the event, refunds are not guaranteed after your registration is confirmed.

 For your safety, it is strongly encouraged to have had the COVID-19 vaccine and any boosters recommended prior the event.